Isaac Hull: Command of USS Chesapeake

 On 2 February 1809 Hull took command of USS Chesapeake with orders to enforce the trade embargo, but a month later the embargo was repealed and the vessel returned to Boston for minor repairs and filling out the crew.
 During this time Hull helped the recruiting service.
 Keeping ships manned was a source of major anxiety for Hull throughout his long career.
 Hull found it necessary on occasion to take drastic measures to prevent men lured by bounty money from deserting, as he explained in an April 16, 1810 letter to the Secretary of the Navy Paul Hamilton justifying his placing newly recruited men in irons and confinement prior to sailing.
 "With two months advance from the merchant ship, and advance and bounty from the recruiting officer and other expenses brought them in debt from fifty to eighty dollars."
 Having the full complement of men necessary to crew a frigate was a constant challenge.
 Exacerbating the challenge was a cold fact: recruitment was voluntary—there was no draft or impressment service as in the British navy.
 Poor pay and conditions of life on a warship in the pre-1815 U.S. Navy meant Hull and other commanding officers were plagued by expired enlistments and high rates of desertion.
 For naval enlisted men there was no fixed term of service, seamen served for a voyage or cruise on a particular ship, hence at the end of voyage, they felt free to leave and often did.
 For naval ships at every port call desertion was a reality.
 Despite extracting harsh penalties such as flogging, the problem persisted.
 While reliable data is scarce, one scholar notes the desertion rate for petty officers and enlisted men on board USS Hornet was 12.8%, and states the number one reason for enlisted courts martial was desertion.
 In all, Hull was in command of USS Chesapeake for seven months.

 Command of USS President

-On 7 May 1810 Isaac Hull was ordered to assume command of the new frigate USS President, but his tenure was short.
+On 7 May 1810, Isaac Hull was ordered to assume command of the new frigate USS President, but his tenure was short.
 The reason for Hull's short stay was Commodore John Rodgers.
 Rodgers had almost simultaneously been ordered to USS Constitution.
 John Rodgers too had sailed Constitution from New York and did not like the way she sailed.
-The frigate had seen years of hard service, her bottom was fouled by mussels, barnacles and her sails worn, and Rodgers also objected to the way she handled.
-Rodgers made complaint to Secretary Hamilton that as ranking senior naval captain he should have had President.
-Hamilton agreed, and Hull apparently was only too happy to swap, for on 17 June 1810 Rodgers took President and Hull assumed command of Constitution.
+The frigate had seen years of hard service, her bottom was fouled by mussels and barnacles, and her sails were worn; Rodgers also objected to the way she handled.
+Rodgers made complaint to Secretary Hamilton that as ranking senior naval captain, he should have had President.
+Hamilton agreed, and Hull apparently was only too happy to swap, for on 17 June 1810, Rodgers took President and Hull assumed command of Constitution.